Getting MoRE out of Mixture of Language Model Reasoning Experts: Sanity Check: Improves Generalizability

 \item \textbf{Majority Vote}: We choose the most frequent answer string among the four expert models as the final prediction.

-\item \textbf{MaxProb}: We choose the answer with the highest confidence score. \end{itemize}
+\item \textbf{MaxProb}: We choose the answer with the highest confidence score. \end{itemize*}

-The second block of Table~\ref{tab:per_dataset} shows that \mope{} achieves much better macro-average on the 12 datasets than any of the single-expert baselines, and also significantly outperforms the majority vote or MaxProb baseline.
-In particular, \mope{} with the random forest router outperforms the best-performing expert (Commonsense Expert) by 8 points in macro-average accuracy, indicating its strong generalizability.
+\mope{} with either the Codex answer selector or the random forest selector has better macro-average accuracy on the 12 datasets than any of the single-expert baselines (the first block in Table~\ref{tab:per_dataset}) and is also better than the majority vote or MaxProb baseline.
+In particular, \mope{} with the random forest selector beats the best-performing expert (Commonsense Expert) by 8 points in macro-average accuracy and is significantly better than the Codex selector, demonstrating strong generalizability.

+We emphasize that {\bf we do not know the question type beforehand}.
+The single expert baselines do excel at their corresponding question types (e.g., factual expert performs the best on factual questions, even better than MoRE), but they perform terribly on other question types (e.g., the factual expert is much worse than normal dataset-specific few-shot prompting on math and commonsense questions).
+In contrast, for any given test question, our MoRE system’s answer selector can select the best expert for that question without prior knowledge of its type.
+This selection process is crucial because there is no single expert model excelling across all types of questions.
+Therefore, it is this generalization accuracy (i.e., the “macro-average” accuracy column in Table~\ref{tab:per_dataset}) that we are highlighting as MoRE’s core advantage, where MoRE scores 57.6 accuracy, outperforming all single-expert baselines in macro-average accuracy by large margins.